Sea Glass Drilling Tutorial

 There are endless uses for drilled sea glass.
 You can make pendants by buying or making jewelry bails, add beads and charms to your designs, and mix and match your glass with shells and stones.
 Have fun, and get your creative juices flowing!

-Beachcombing provides links to recommended products to make it easy to purchase them online.
-As an Amazon Associate, we earn from qualifying purchases made when you click on our links and make purchases on Amazon, but please purchase items wherever it works best for you.
+Quick note: We sometimes provide links on the Beachcombing website to make it easy to purchase products, some of which are on Amazon.com.
+As an Amazon Associate, we may earn from qualifying purchases made when you click and make purchases on Amazon, but please feel free to purchase items wherever it works best for you.
 Thanks!

 This was such an informative tutorial 💚